jcarenza/allisoncarenza/src/posts/photo-workshop-101-april-30th.md

 ---
-title: 'Photo workshop 101 ~ April 30th'
+title: "Photo workshop 101 ~ April 30th"
-description: '<p>Workshop time!
+description: "Workshop time!
 Calling all hobby/amatuer photogs ready to take better pics.
-This workshop is for all ya&apos;ll that look at [&hellip;]</p>
+This workshop is for all ya&apos;ll that look at "
-'
-publishDate: 'Mar 15, 2011'
+publishDate: "Mar 15, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2011/03/ws1-900x673.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2011/03/ws1-900x673.jpg"
-alt: 'Photo workshop 101 ~ April 30th'
+alt: "Photo workshop 101 ~ April 30th"
-slug: 'photo-workshop-101-april-30th'
+slug: "photo-workshop-101-april-30th"
-category: ['Specials']
+category: ["Specials"]
-tags: ['Photography  Workshop','Kansas City Photography','Photography Workshop']
+tags: ["Photography  Workshop", "Kansas City Photography", "Photography Workshop"]
 ---

 <p style="text-align: center;"><a href="http://www.allisoncarenza.com/the-workshop">Workshop</a> time!
 Calling all hobby/amatuer photogs ready to take better pics.
 This workshop is for all ya&apos;ll that look at your photos and think &#8220;what the?&#8221;.
 I&apos;ll be putting my teaching shoes on for another day of fun.
 Below are a few shots Jon boy snapped last fall.
 If the content is boring I promise I will not be.</p>